zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-create-your-first-linux-application-with-csharp.md

 Parameters to these commands can be found in the generated manifests inside the application package.

-Once the application has been deployed, open a browser and navigate to [Service Fabric Explorer](service-fabric-visualizing-your-cluster.md) at `http://localhost:19080/Explorer`.
-Then, expand the **Applications** node and note that there is now an entry for your application type and another for the first instance of that type.
+Once the application deploys, open a browser and navigate to [Service Fabric Explorer](service-fabric-visualizing-your-cluster.md) at `http://localhost:19080/Explorer`.
+Then, expand the **Applications** node and note that there's now an entry for your application type and another for the first instance of that type.

 > [!IMPORTANT]
 > To deploy the application to a secure Linux cluster in Azure, you need to configure a certificate to validate your application with the Service Fabric runtime.
 Doing so enables your Reliable Services services to communicate with the underlying Service Fabric runtime APIs.
 To learn more, see [Configure a Reliable Services app to run on Linux clusters](./service-fabric-configure-certificates-linux.md#configure-a-reliable-services-app-to-run-on-linux-clusters).
 >

 ## Start the test client and perform a failover
-Actor projects do not do anything on their own.
+Actor projects don't do anything on their own.
 They require another service or client to send them messages.
 The actor template includes a simple test script that you can use to interact with the actor service.

 1. Run the script using the watch utility to see the output of the actor service.